HomeOutdoor Living BlogHow to Clean Composite Decking: A 5-Step Guide

 Can You Use Dish Soap To Clean Composite Decking?

-Yes, you can use dish soap to clean composite decking, but you should dilute it in warm water first.
-However, the best cleaners for TimberTech’s composite decking are from our brand.
+Yes, you can use dish soap to clean composite decking, but you should dilute it in warm water first — thought his will not give you the best results.
+For best results, use TimberTech Deck Cleaner, the proper brush depending on material type, and follow recommended cleaning procedures.

 Can You Power Wash Composite Decking?

 Yes, you can power wash composite decking but only for rinsing purposes (no soap involved).
-To avoid damaging the material, the pressure should be no more than 1,500 PSI.
+To avoid damaging the material, the pressure should be no more than 1,500 PSI using a fan tip nozzle.
 Keep in mind that pressure washing won’t clean your deck completely.
+Additionally, keep power washers off your deck surface when in use.

 What Is The Best Thing To Clean Composite Decking With?